zobskewed/zobskewed.github.io/README.md

 <b>On Becoming the Person Your Team Needs You to Be: Standing Out and Leading in Tech and Beyond</b>

-This is a self-published book, available in paperback, first available in April, 2022.
+This is a self-published book, available in paperback, first available in April 2022.

 [Click for More Information or to Buy via Amazon](http://www.amazon.com/dp/B09WQDWTZJ/ref=nosim?tag=zobskewed01-20)